Scheduling follow-up observations of energetic transients with the neutrino target scheduler (NuTS): Summary and Prospects

 Furthermore, NuTS will be coupled with $\nu$SpaceSim in order to have access not only the observation times of the scheduled sources but also to their acceptance.
 This development will allow to directly couple NuTS to sensitivity computations.
 Therefore, in the case of the absence of VHE neutrino observations during transient source follow-ups, our tools will be able to perform rapid calculations of sensitivity limits, that are useful to guide multi-messenger follow-up observations.

-In the longer term, we will adapt NuTS to satellite trajectories (ex. for the prospective POEMMA mission \cite{POEMMA:2020ykm}) and ground detectors (e.g. GRAND \cite{GRAND:2018iaj} or BEACON \cite{Wissel:2020sec}) in order to make it available for the various types of detectors focusing on VHE neutrino searches from energetic transients, which will allow precise comparisons between detection techniques.
+In the longer term, we will adapt NuTS to satellite trajectories (ex. for the prospective POEMMA mission \citealp{POEMMA:2020ykm}) and ground detectors (e.g. GRAND \citealp{GRAND:2018iaj}, BEACON \citealp{Wissel:2020sec} or HERON \citealp{GRAND:2025rps}) in order to make it available for the various types of detectors focusing on VHE neutrino searches from energetic transients, which will allow precise comparisons between detection techniques.
+Developers interested in specific features can access the source code on gitlab.
+They can submit tickets if they encounter some issues, and are encouraged to contact the development team for guidance and collaboration on new developments.

 {\bf Acknowledgements}\\ This work was supported by NASA awards 80NSSC22K1488, 80NSSC18K047, and the French space agency CNES.